 National Van Lines got its start in 1901, when F.J.
-McKee, the grandfather of current CEO Maureen Beal, began using a wagon pulled by a single pony to deliver ice and coal to the Chicago area.
+McKee began using a wagon pulled by a single pony to deliver ice and coal to the Chicago area.
 Due to his success in the community, McKee began to expand his services, ultimately moving vaudeville sets for acting troupes, including the world-famous Charlie Chaplin.
 As word spread about the care with which McKee handled his customers’ belongings, even more success soon followed, and by 1916, McKee had built up an entire fleet of trucks to provide more moving services to more people.

 Despite the early success of F.J.
 McKee and National Van Lines, there was also adversity to overcome.
 A fire destroyed McKee’s warehouse in 1917, leaving him with just one truck.
 McKee was diagnosed with tuberculosis shortly after that, prompting him to move west with his family to recover.
 Not one to give up easily, McKee eventually moved back to the Chicago area at the age of 50 and began to assist customers with their moving needs again.
 Little did he know that later that year, in 1929, the Great Depression would change everything.